Ray-Young/ray-young.github.io/about.md

 permalink: /about/
 ---

-My name is Lei Yang and you can call me Raymond, Or just Ray is ok
+My name is Lei Yang.
+You can call me Raymond, Or just Ray is ok

 I was born and grown in Shanghai and graduated from Tongji University.